cyclus/cyclus.github.com/basics/roadmap.rst

-In support of fuel cycle options analysis, modules representing specific technologies and fuel cycles will contribute significantly to the usefulness of the cyclus `ecosystem <basics/ecosystem>`.
+In support of fuel cycle options analysis, modules representing specific technologies and fuel cycles will contribute significantly to the usefulness of the cyclus :doc:`ecosystem <ecosystem>`.
 Some specific concepts that have been identified as potentially versatile models for anticipated fuel cycle modeling goals include a number of creative Market, Region, Institution, and Facility Models.